suuhm/quick-extroot-openwrt.sh/README.md

 wget https://raw.githubusercontent.com/suuhm/quick-extroot-openwrt.sh/main/quick-extroot.sh -qO- | sh -s -- --create-extroot
 ```
 and reboot your device.

+Alternatively you can just clone the project or copy/paste the file to your ssh console

 #### Functions:
 - ```--create-extroot``` Creating the extroot on your Device